-'''

 ngcp-kamctl lb fifo htable.dump ipban

-'''

-You have to run this command on the active load balancer node.
+On CARRIER systems, this command must be executed on the active load balancer node.

 Excluding SIP endpoints from banning

 There may be some SIP endpoints that send a huge traffic towards Sipwise C5 from a specific IP address.
 A typical example is a SIP Peering Server.